 Kadee's Magne-Matic couplers in HO were the first couplers that could be decoupled by a magnet under the tracks, rather than by hand.
 The HO Kadee Magne-Matic couplers had been around since the 1940s.
 But in the early 1960s when Kadee introduced Magne-Matic couplers in N scale they may have been the first N scale knuckle couplers.
 Kadee later split into two divisions, and ultimately into two separate companies.
 All products in HO and larger scales continued to be manufactured by the original Kadee company.
 The new company Micro-Trains Line was created to manufacture all smaller-scale products.
 Today Magne-Matic couplers in N scale are commonly referred to as MTL couplers, and they are still among the most popular.

 Knuckle Coupler Brands

 As the Magne-Matic couplers are patented, and some companies didn't want to pay royalties to Kadee/MTL, other brands of knuckle couplers emerged.
 All knuckle couplers are intended to look more prototypical than Rapido couplers.
-Today Atlas offers their Unimate couplers and Kato, Intermountain Railway, Red Caboose, and Roundhouse each offer their own brands of knuckle coupler.
-Recently (at the time of this writing) Athearn Trains acquired HO coupler manufacturer McHenry, and they have... expanded the McHenry line.
+Today Atlas offers their Unimate couplers and Kato, Intermountain Railway, Red Caboose, and Roundhouse each offer a brand of knuckle coupler.
+Recently (at the time of this writing) Athearn Trains acquired HO coupler manufacturer McHenry, and they have expanded the McHenry line.
 They are now producing McHenry N scale couplers, which will be found on all their new N scale releases.
 In addition to all of these, Fleishmann offers a variation found primarily in Europe.

 04 of 06